-Greco Mfg. evolved into PEP Industries in the early 1980s and today flourishes with the continued courses that Emil and Phyllis established.
-PEP Industries, spearheaded by Bruce Campbell (son-in-law), continues the quality of excellence in customer satisfaction.
+GRECO MFG.. evolved into PEP INDUSTRIES in the early 1980s and today flourishes with the continued courses that Emil and Phyllis established.
+PEP Industries, is now spearheaded by Bruce Campbell (son-in-law), since 1992.
+He continues the quality of excellence in customer satisfaction. and the business values of Emil and Phyllis Greco.
 PEP today is a diversified, state-of-the-art metal fabricating facility.
-PEP-GRECO continue to produce special, “one of a kind” products, and designs by GRECO will live on through PEP Industries for many years to come!
+PEP-GRECO continue to produce special, “one of a kind” products.
+Designs by GRECO will live on through PEP Industries for many years to come!

 Emil and Phyllis together built their success with commitment and dedication, giving a valuable lesson in life to us all, especially their four children, Patrick, Francine, Philip, and Renee.
 Emil Greco left us in 1996, husband, father, and best friend: a man who taught all of us the true meaning of love, family, friendship, and life.